Now I'm a Cowboy

-Now I'm a Cowboy is the 1994 second album by British rock band the Auteurs.
-On 2 June 2014 Now I'm a Cowboy was reissued alongside After Murder Park and How I Learned to Love the Bootboys.
-The reissue features unreleased songs and liner notes written by Luke Haines.
+Now I'm a Cowboy is the second album by British rock band the Auteurs, released on 9 May 1994 by Hut Records.
+It includes the singles "Lenny Valentino" and "Chinese Bakery", both of which reached the top 50 of the UK singles chart.

+On 2 June 2014 Now I'm a Cowboy was reissued alongside the subsequent Auteurs albums After Murder Park (1996) and How I Learned to Love the Bootboys (1999).
+The reissue features unreleased songs and liner notes written by band frontman Luke Haines.
 It was released through 3 Loop Music.

 Background

 The Auteurs released their debut studio album New Wave in early 1993, through Hut Records, a subsidiary of major label Virgin Records.
 It reached number 35 on the UK Albums Chart.
 Celloist James Banbury joined the band around this time, and by mid-1993, drummer Glenn Collins was replaced by Barny C. Rockford.

-"Lenny Valentino" was released as the lead single in November 1993, followed by "Chinese Bakery".
 Promotion of Now I'm a Cowboy was stunted as a result of Haines breaking both of his ankles.

+Singles

+"Lenny Valentino" was released as the lead single from Now I'm a Cowboy in November 1993, reaching number 41 in the UK singles chart, followed by "Chinese Bakery" which reached number 42 in April 1994.
 "Lenny Valentino" was released to modern rock radio stations in the United States in June 1994.

-Reception
+Critical reception

+In a review of the album for AllMusic, Amy Hanson stated that "Now I'm a Cowboy served the Auteurs well, becoming an edgily delicious bridge between their immediate past and their enduring future."
+She went on to say that "it's also easy to discern the treasure trove of embryonic nuggets that would surface in Haines' Baader Meinhof and Black Box Recorder solo projects."
 Author Dave Thompson wrote in his book Alternative Rock (2000) that Lenny Valentino' says it all casual, camp, and knowing – the rest of the album simply follows in its semi-sordid wake and there's a sinister edge coming through which remains deliciously shocking long after the initial fission has faded."

 In 2003, Mojo placed the album at number 40 on its list of the "Top 50 Eccentric Albums".